idris-industry/ikan/README.md

 https://github.com/idris-lang/Idris-dev/issues/1825

-# ideas to draw from
+# Ideas to draw from

 scala 's `mill` and  `sbt`

 clojure

+# General ideas

+an idris file but a specical file extension , .ipkg.
+It must contain a special entry `main : PkgIO ()`

+# Contribution welcomed!